Expugn/GrindersProMax-SpugnEdition/README.md

 Try increasing sleep timers in `50ms` increments.

 ## How To Use:
+**MAKE SURE TO RUN THIS SCRIPT AS ADMINISTRATOR**.
+Inputs may not work otherwise.
 ### Buying Process
 1. Make sure your Inventory and Material Storage are empty of Grinders.
 	- This is to ensure you can buy as much Grinders as possible.